Lionel Dauriac

 Lionel Dauriac (19 November 1847 – 26 May 1923) was a French philosopher and musicologist.

 Dauriac was born in Brest, the son of an admiral.
-He was professor of musical aesthetics at the Sorbonne between 1896 and 1903.
-He died 26 May 1923 in Paris.
+He was a professor of musical aesthetics at the Sorbonne between 1896 and 1903.
+He died on 26 May 1923 in Paris.
 An internationally minded music critic, he wrote biographies of Gioachino Rossini, Richard Wagner and Giacomo Meyerbeer.